 - The effect of making the copy on the potential market or value of the work – making a copy for an individual with a disability in an accessibility format would have limited impact on the potential market or value of the work as there is only a limited market for accessible formats.

 - The amount and substantiality of the part – where only part of a work is copied, how much is copied and how important is that part to the overall work.
 This does not mean that copying the whole work would not be considered fair.

 There is an additional provision for institutions assisting people with a disability that the University can rely on.
 For more information see Guidelines for assisting people with disabilities.

 Parody or satire

 You can also use material for parody and satire under fair dealing.
 The Act has not defined parody or satire, so it is likely that dictionary definition would apply.
-For more information, contact us.
+For more information about this and other fair dealing provisions, please contact us.